Espinhaço Mountains

 The Espinhaço Mountains (Serra do Espinhaço, /pt-BR/) are a mountain range in Brazil.
 The range runs roughly north and south through the states of Minas Gerais and Bahia, extending for approximately 1100 km.
 It forms the divide between the upper watershed of the São Francisco River and those of the shorter rivers which flow east into the Atlantic Ocean, including the Doce, the Jequitinhonha, and the Pardo rivers.
-Pico do Sol, its highest peak, rises to 2072 m, in Catas Altas town (Caraça National Park).
+Pico do Sol, its highest peak, rises to 2081 m, in Catas Altas town (Caraça Private Natural Heritage Reserve).
 The historical town of Diamantina is located in the Espinhaço Mountains.
 The Espinhaço Mountains were a major route through which Minas Gerais was settled during the Brazilian Gold Rush of the 18th century.